KoslickiLab/MetagenomicKG/README.md

 ## About Graph
 MetagenomicKG integrates knowledge from 7 relevant data sources: GTDB taxonomy, NCBI taxonomy, KEGG, RTX-KG2, BV-BRC, MicroPhenoDB, and NCBI AMRFinderPlus Prediction.
 It consists of 14 node types and 33 edge types (see statistics in the table below).

+### Download pre-built MKG
 We have provided the pre-built version of MetagenomicKG, you can download the `MetagenomicKG.zip` file from [Zenodo](https://zenodo.org/records/10819216).

+### Neo4j instance
 We also host a neo4j instance for MetagenomicKG: [http://mkg.cse.psu.edu:7474/](http://mkg.cse.psu.edu:7474/) (Username:`neo4j`, Password:`klabneo4j`).
 If you would like to rebuild it or reproduce the use case reulsts reported in our paper, you can follow the instruction below.

 __Node Statistics__
 | **Node Type**      | **Node Count** |